What is a Letter of Credit – How to Raise Funds The Right Way

 The process of organising and ensuring that the stipulated documents are correct on first presentation is a subject on it’s own and not something that can be covered in this introduction.

-This should not be underestimated and again I would like to point out that 70% of letters of credit go unpaid on first presentation so it’s essential to know exactly what the stipulated documents are and present them in the correct format.
+Again I would like to point out that most letters of credit (70%) go unpaid on first presentation so it’s essential to know exactly what the stipulated documents are and present them in the correct format and avoid any legal risks.

 This is covered in our online Letter of Credit course and again, please consider enrolling if you’re going to be dealing with letters of credit.